icra2026anon/swarm-fault-tolerance/README.md

 - Reduce `run_time` for quick tests

 ---
 This repo is designed for reproducibility.
-If you run into trouble, check the [Troubleshooting](#troubleshooting) section Or open an issue — we’ve tested it on Python 3.8+ with Ubuntu 20.04.
+If you encounter any issues, please check the [Troubleshooting](#troubleshooting) section or open a GitHub issue.
+Tested on Python 3.8+ with Ubuntu 20.04.
-Happy experimenting!